 An online claim form for BRG on the Ceasar hotels website.
 Source: Caesars Rewards

-It’s worth noting that the industry rule of rate parity in hospitality dictates maintaining the same price for the same room type across all public booking channels, such as the hotel's website, OTAs, and global distribution systems (GDSs).
+It’s worth noting that the hospitality industry’s rate parity practice (common in the US, though restricted in the EU) dictates maintaining the same price for the same room type across all public booking channels, including the hotel's website, OTAs, and global distribution systems (GDSs).
 Considering this, the prices on the hotel website and most booking platforms will usually be the same.

 However, some smaller OTAs tend to undercut prices to gain a competitive advantage, which creates a nuisance for hotels.
-By offering BRG, they not only increase guest confidence and encourage direct bookings but also get help finding rate parity violators.
+By offering BRG, accommodation owners not only increase guest confidence and encourage direct bookings, but also get help finding rate-parity violators.

 How to calculate BAR?

-As we said, BAR can be calculated from the rack rate considering various market conditions — such as current or expected occupancy ratedemand, seasonality, booking channel, competitors' behavior, and local events.
+BAR can be calculated the same way as the rack rate, but on top of the basic formula, you should take into account various market conditions—such as current or expected occupancy rates, demand, seasonality, booking channel, competitors' behavior, and local events.

 Say a traveler reserves a room at the Desert Rose Hotel in March for a stay in June at $100 per night.
 However, in April, a major travel magazine features the hotel as a "Top Summer Getaway," leading to a surge in bookings.
 By May, the same room may cost $130 per night.